plojyon/resolwe-bio-py/docs/tutorial-create.rst

 .. note::

-  You can also upload your files by provinding url.
+  You can also upload your files by providing url.
 Just replace path to your local files with the url.
-This comes handy when your files are large and/or are stored on a remote server and you don't want to download them to your computer just to upload them to Resowle server again...
+This comes handy when your files are large and/or are stored on a remote server and you don't want to download them to your computer just to upload them to Resolwe server again...

 Modify data
 ===========